ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 DNS server, the following ordered actions are performed on the EXTRA-TEXT
 field:

-1. If the integrity of the DNS response is not guaranteed, the DNS client MUST NOT act upon data in the EXTRA-TEXT field, as the data is vulnerable to modification by an on-path attacker.
+1. As the source of the EXTRA-TEXT field is not guaranteed, the DNS client MUST NOT act upon data in the EXTRA-TEXT field, as the data is vulnerable to modification by an on-path attacker.
+This can occur even in the presence of encrypted DNS transport if the recursive resolver has cached the (spoofed) EDE field.
 An attacker can inject or modify a structured DNS error response in transit without detection, enabling fabrication of filtering information (e.g., misleading contact information or false resolver identity information) that appears to